ashbenj/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+-Sessions allow the storage of user information for authentication.
+Sessions ids are normally sent to the browser using cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+-It hashes the password and also salts it to make it more complicated to reverse engineer the hash.
+Salting is that extra phrase.

 - [ ] What does bcrypt do to slow down attackers?

+-It requires a salt by default, each time they run the hash it slows it down.

 - [ ] What are the three parts of the JSON Web Token?
+      -Header: Algorithm and the token type
+      -Payload: User data, claims (public, registered, and private)
+      -Signature: how the algorithm or secret and how it’s encoded, validate user from another.

 ## Minimum Viable Product